vacu9708/Study-records/Software engineering/Git/readme.md

 3. Personal access token -> Tokens
 4. Generate new tokens
 5. Set the access scopes and click Generate token
-6. Use the token for github authentication
+6. Use the token instead of the github password

 ### How to create a new branch
 ~~~